gsartori/grails-core/grails-test-examples/README.md

 # Functional tests for Grails Core

 A Suite of functional tests for Grails.
-By default, tests in this directory will not run from the root if doing a complete grails build locally.

-They will run if the gradle command is executed under the `grails-test-examples` directory or if the `onlyFunctionalTests` gradle property is set like so:
+The following properties exist to not run or only run tests in these directories:
+- `onlyFunctionalTests` - Only run tests in this directory
+- `skipFunctionalTests` - Skip tests in this directory

+For example, at the root directory to only run the functional tests:

     ./gradlew -PonlyFunctionalTests build

+Or to skip the functional tests:

+    ./gradlew -PskipFunctionalTests build